-Assuming you gravitate towards Westpac’s highest-earning Altitude Black card duo, here’s how that translates into actual frequent flyer points earned per dollar spent (split as AMEX / Mastercard earn), taking into account the cards’ earning and conversion rates as of July 1:
+Assuming you gravitate towards Westpac’s highest-earning Altitude Black card duo, here’s how that translates into actual frequent flyer points earned per dollar spent (split as AMEX / Mastercard earn), taking into account the cards’ earning and conversion rates:

 - 1.25 Velocity points / 0.625 Velocity points

 - 1.0 KrisFlyer mile / 0.5 KrisFlyer miles

 - 1.0 Asia Mile / 0.5 Asia Miles

 - 1.25 Enrich miles / 0.625 Enrich miles